top of page

 2015

-PhD University of Munich (LMU), Germany
+PhD (magna cum laude) University of Munich (LMU), Germany

 M. A. Heidelberg University, Germany